gkorpal/gkorpal.github.io/_drafts/draft1.md

 sudo apt -t testing install texlive
 `````

-Somethings that I overlooked because of the Intel branding is that m3 uses DDR3 RAM, whereas modern Intel Pentium, Intel Celeron and AMD A4 use DDR4.
-Moreover, getting rid of fan though makes the system lighter and quiter, bottlenecks the capabilities of the processor.
-Also, since the prices fluctuate a lot, if it wasn't an emergency I would have waited for better price on alternatives.
+Somethings that I overlooked because of the Intel branding is that m3 uses DDR3 RAM, whereas even the modern Intel Pentium, Intel Celeron and AMD A4 use DDR4.
+Moreover, though getting rid of fan makes the system lighter and quiter, it also bottlenecks the capabilities of the processor.
+One problem with buying Chromebooks (or other computer poarts) is that their price fluctuates a lot, hence if it wasn't an emergency I would have waited for better price on alternatives.
 If mobility was not a concern, then 15" windows laptops with Core i3 or Ryzen 3 dual core processors and SSD, like Acer Aspire 5, Asus VivoBook 15, Dell Inspiron and Lenovo Ideapad were good options.
 If I knew that we will be teaching for home then Apple iPad Mini would have been a better option.

 I will end by quoting the reviews I read before buying this chromebook and ignored the warnings: